 Another staple movement – the donkey kick may look a little weird, but it activates your glutes pretty nicely.

-Starting position is on your four (a great position to be in at the gym, huh?), keeping your core tight, you kick up while keeping a relatively right angle between your calve and hammie.
+Starting position is on your four (a great position to be in at the gym, huh?), keeping your core tight, you kick up while keeping a relatively right angle between your calve and hamstrings.

 And there you have it!